tejchava1460/Evaluation-Project-for-ASIC-FPGA-Design-Engineer/Coefficient_cal_code/README.md

 Using this file the co-efficients are calculated.

-Just for refference purpose only.
+This code is just for refference purpose only.